Mental Health Services

 A form of self-treatment aiming to equip the reader with new coping skills and mechanisms.
 This is useful for individuals suffering from depression, anxiety, eating disorders, stress, anger management, obsessive compulsive disorder etc. Many of the books are based on Cognitive Behavioural Therapy (CBT).
 There is an accessible library at the King's College Health Centre.
 You can access these books by self-referral or a referral by your health professional.
 Please enquire for further details at the reception desk.

-The Counselling Service is here to help you cope with personal and emotional problems.
+The Counselling Service change to the Counselling and Mental health support team is here to help you cope with personal and emotional problems.
 The Service is for all undergraduate and postgraduate students and is free and confidential.
-The team also offers a consultation service to staff which will allow for thorough assessment and onward referral.

 This is a separate service from the Health Centre, however if required the doctors can advise and refer.
 You can also self-refer.
-To find out more about the KCL Counselling service see this link.
+To find out more about the KCL Counselling- CMHST service see this link.

 Primary Care Plus - Primary Care Plus (PCP) Mental Health Service is a new service provided by Central London Healthcare.
 The team provide support to people with mental health related conditions ranging from mild depression to more serious conditions.
 They offer patients more choice of treatment methods as well as easier and faster access to treatment at a time when it’s most needed.
 One of the members of this team is the Community Mental Health Nurse who students are conveniently able to see, at King's College Health Centre via referral from their GP.

 Young Minds - Self Harm Telephone support - Students call 020 7089 5050 and Parents call 0808 802 5544.

 Students at King’s College London are able to talk to the university’s Mental Health Advisors (MHA’s) for practical support, information, advice and guidance about concerns or difficulties they may have.